i2p/i2p.i2p/installer/resources/checklist.md

  in override.properties to ensure that Android will build correcly; fix any issues.
  Ensure that JAVA_HOME is unset.

+- Verify CI is passing on both Gitlab and Github

 ## A day or two before